GET THE MOST COMPLETE PICTURE

 Excess hydrogen sulfide is caused when organisms in the gut consume hydrogen and produce hydrogen sulfide.
 Because the ability to capture and measure hydrogen sulfide is so new, additional research is being done to determine the root cause of excess hydrogen sulfide and the treatments for those suffering from this condition.

 WHICH GAS INDICATES EXCESS HYDROGEN SULFIDE?

 Hydrogen sulfide is produced when hydrogen sulfide-producing organisms consume hydrogen.
 Elevated levels of hydrogen sulfide, as measured by a breath test, are indicative of excess hydrogen sulfide.
-A positive hydrogen sulfide breath test is associated with diarrhea, and the level of hydrogen sulfide measured correlates with the severity of diarrhea.
+A positive hydrogen sulfide breath test predicts more severe diarrhea, and the level of hydrogen sulfide measured correlates with the severity of diarrhea.